audit

 skillshare audit -T h # Same as --threshold high

-skillshare audit --json # JSON output
+skillshare audit --format json # JSON output

 skillshare audit -p # Scan project skills